Sequoia and Kings Canyon National Parks Camping Guide

 Roads End: The literal end of the road in Cedar Grove sits 6 miles past the village, providing access to several wilderness trailheads.
 Short walks to Muir Rock (a flat granite boulder beside the river, popular for picnicking) and Roaring River Falls (5-minute walk to impressive cascade) require minimal effort.
 This area serves as the gateway to backcountry destinations like Rae Lakes Loop.

 Boyden Cavern: Located just outside the park boundary on Highway 180, this commercial cave offers 50-minute guided tours through marble cavern formations.
-The cavern provides a cool retreat on hot summer days.
-Tours operate late May through September; tickets must be purchased at the entrance (no advance reservations).
+The cavern provides a cool escape on hot summer days.
+Tours operate late May through September; tickets must be purchased at the entrance.

 From Mineral King:

-Monarch Lakes: This 8.4-mile round-trip hike climbs 2,500 feet to reach spectacular alpine lakes at 10,400 feet elevation.
-The trail passes through meadows and granite basins with dramatic views of Sawtooth Peak.
+Monarch Lakes: This 8.4-mile round-trip hike climbs 2,500 feet to reach alpine lakes at 10,400 feet elevation.
+The trail passes through meadows and granite basins with views of Sawtooth Peak.
 This ranks among the most popular day hikes in Mineral King, so start early (by 7 AM) for parking.
+Note that Mineral King Road construction through 2027 may impact access timing.

 Top Hiking Trails Near Campgrounds